 The applicant filed and served a counter statement.
 As its evidence, the opponent filed the affidavits of Victor Cohen, Michael Belcourt and John P. MacKay.
 As its evidence, the applicant filed the affidavit of Jan Ickovic.
 Only the opponent filed a written argument and an oral hearing was conducted at which only the opponent was represented.

-As for the first ground of opposition, the material time for considering the circumstances respecting the issue of confusion with a registered trade-mark is the date of my decision: see the decision in Conde Nast Publications Inc. v.
-Canadian Federation of Independent Grocers (1991), 37 C.P.R.(3d) 538 at 541-542 (T.M.O.B.).
+Considering first the third ground of opposition insofar as it refers to application No. 550,265, Exhibit E to the Cohen affidavit establishes that the opponent's predecessor in title filed that application on October 3, 1985, that date being prior to the applicant's filing date.
+I have examined the Trade-marks Office records respecting that application which reveal that it was pending as of the applicant's advertisement date.
+The third ground therefore remains to be decided on the issue of confusion between the applicant's mark U.S. POLO ASS'N & Design and the opponent's mark Design of a Horse.
+The material time for considering the circumstances respecting the issue of confusion in this instance is the applicant's filing date in accordance with the clear wording of Section 16(3) of the Act.
 Furthermore, the onus or legal burden is on the applicant to show no reasonable likelihood of confusion between the marks at issue.
 Finally, in applying the test for confusion set forth in Section 6(2) of the Act, consideration is to be given to all of the surrounding circumstances including those specifically set forth in Section 6(5) of the Act.

-The most pertinent of the opponent's four registered trade-marks is POLO registered under No. 312,324 for "slacks, belts, bathrobes, hats, handkerchiefs, socks and shorts."
-Thus, a consideration of the issue of confusion between that mark and the applicant's two marks will effectively decide the first ground of opposition.

 The applicant's trade-mark is inherently distinctive although it does suggest some connection with an organization called United States Polo Association.
-In his affidavit, Mr. Ickovic states that the applicant's licensee, Triton Industries Inc., has not yet sold any goods in Canada in association with the applied for mark.
-I must therefore conclude that the applicant's mark has not become known at all in Canada.
+In his affidavit, Mr. Ickovic states that the applicant has used its trade-mark in Canada through its licensee Triton Industries Inc. and that total sales for the period 1986-1990 exceeded \$7.5 million.
+However, the applicant's application is based on proposed use and I must therefore conclude that it's mark had not become known at all in Canada as of the material time.